LieberInstitute/spatial_NAc/README.md

 Welcome to the `spatialNAc` project!
-This project involves paired snRNA-seq and SRT (10x Visium) data as well as several interactive websites, all of which you are publicly accessible for you to browse and download.
+This project involves paired snRNA-seq and SRT (10x Visium) data as well as several interactive websites, all of which are publicly accessible for you to browse and download.

 In this project we studied spatially resolved and single nucleus